HuascarMC/vending-machine-api/README.md

 ## Description

 This is a simple RESTful API with a multiple set of routes to operate a vending machine.
-It's main function is to return a JSON object upon an order 'request' (item, balance) with a response 'bucket' (item, change, transaction-state, receipt).
+It's main function is to return a JSON object as response when an order 'request' (item, balance) is made, the response object is a 'bucket' that contains transaction information (item, change, transaction-state, receipt).

 It also allows to manipulate inventory data (coins, items) through other routes.
 It can be used to integrate with client-side by making requests and render based on the response.